Stumie/stubatoo/README.md

 This repository is a toolbox of Bash scripts, that often rely on each other.\
 Its use case is to suit my own needs best.
 But since most of my needs are probably also someone else's needs, I decided to share my toolbox via GitHub under GPL-3.0 license.
 > [!WARNING]
-> 1. The scripts were only manually tested and only on Debian stable- and unstable-based distributions.
+> 1. The scripts are only tested manually and only on my personal systems, which normally have a Debian stable- or Debian unstable-based Linux distribution installed.
 So, you might encounter unknown issues with other distributions or even other Debian release versions.
 > 2. I'm not a real programmer myself, so be cautious, that my scripts might not follow otherwise vastly established programming principles.
 ## Scripts
 ### current-cpu-frequency.sh